saikiran-gajjala/langgraph-agents/README.md

     ```sh
     pip install -r requirements.txt
     ```
-5. You may need to configure environment variables as specified in the `.env.example` file
+5. You may need to configure environment variables as specified in the `.env.example` file.
 6. Run the backend server:
     ```sh
     python app.py